Tokenpocket

 “Earning” inside TokenPocket usually happens through whatever the connected networks and DApps offer, rather than through the wallet itself paying interest.

 Common routes include staking (where available): you connect to a staking page or staking-style DApp, choose an amount, and confirm the on-chain transaction.
 Another route is DApp participation—things like liquidity pools, games, or other incentive programs—where the wallet is mainly acting as your signer and browser.
-If you are on Eos, features like voting and resource markets can also tie into how active accounts manage costs and potential rewards, depending on what is live at the time.
+If you are on Eos, features like voting and resource markets can also affect how active accounts manage costs and potential rewards, depending on what is live at the time.
 Finally, there are referral programs (including TokenPocket’s own invite perk below), where you enter a code, meet the requirements, and receive whatever the program distributes.

 Security Notes: Privacy, Backups, and Scams